Apilv/File_browser/README.md

 ##### - Upload files (.txt only)

 ## How to use it:
 Copy repository URL and open it with code editor, save project to root directory of your local server e.g.(AMPPS, XAMPP).
-In a browser go to localhost, open File_browser directory.
+In a browser go to localhost, open Files_browser directory.
 #### Alternative way:
 Download ZIP copy of repository.
 Extract Zip file to root directory of your local server e.g.(AMPPS, XAMPP).
-In a browser go to localhost, open File_browser-master directory.
+In a browser go to localhost, open Files_browser-master directory.
 #### (Login details provided as placeholders)

 ### Author: [Andrius Pilvelis](https://github.com/Apilv)